Pastor still waiting for answers more than two months after South Wichita church fire

 So far, the church staff has bought a keyboard, a microphone, and a drum set out of pocket.

 “It’s a strain.
-Because it’s lot of stuff we couldn’t get because what we put in and we don’t have the money financially personally to get it,” added Gilmore-Williams.
+Because it’s lot of stuff we couldn’t get because what we put in and we don’t have the money financially personally to get it,” said Gilmore-Williams.

-The Wichita Fire Department says this is an ongoing criminal investigation.
+The Wichita Fire Department said this is an ongoing criminal investigation.
 They believe the fire was set intentionally and are continuously searching for leads.

 “We believe it’s the children in the neighborhood,” said the pastor, “Since we’ve been over here, we’ve battled this little group.
 They’ve targeted our building so much, breaking out windows, they’ve tagged the back of the building, they’ve tagged their fellowship hall over there.”